How to keep your home secure while you're on holidays

 Heading away for the holidays?
-The last thing you want to worry about is how secure your place is.
+The last thing you want to worry about is how secure your house is.
 Check out our simple tips for holiday peace of mind.

 Of course you’ll lock your doors and windows before you leave, but it always pays to make your place look like it’s occupied by asking a friend or neighbour to clear the letterbox and put your bins out and back in.
 You can return the favour when it’s their turn for a break.

 Better still, get yourself a house-sitter.
-In this age of the never-empty nest, 20-something nieces, nephews and neighbours’ kids should be lining up to nurture your vege garden, and their sense of independence.
+In this age of the never-empty nest, 20-something nieces, nephews and neighbours’ kids should be lining up to nurture your veggie garden and their sense of independence.

 If you can't find a house sitter, invest in programmable timers that will switch on lights and appliances such as your television on a schedule so it looks like you’re at home.